 Legal Advice for Mothers Rights — 408 results

-Written by attorney Jeff Biddle, almost 2 years ago.
+Written by attorney Jeff Biddle, about 2 years ago.
 STAFF PICK

 If you are in the midst of a custody battle or preparing for one, you may hear a lot of advice from friends, co-workers and professionals about what to do to prepare.
 It is equally... more

 Written by attorney Cathleen Norton, almost 2 years ago.
 STAFF PICK

 Parenting Plans - Creating Custodial Time For Both Parents

 A parenting plan is a written agreement aboutchild custody and visitation.
 It sets forth the custodial rights of both parents and... more

 Written by attorney Mark S Britton, about 4 years ago.
 STAFF PICK

 Ah, the work/life balance.
 For many women, this should be called the "work/mommy" balance, because after working all day and being a mommy all night, there is little else to balance.... more

 Written by attorney Anneshia Grant, about 1 year ago.
 STAFF PICK